Player Evaluation Process

 No roster placements are decided solely on coach evaluations.

-- Try-outs run by GPS staff: try-outs are also centered on each player's technical abilities.
-At the try-out, players are evaluated by external staff from Global Premier Soccer.
+- Try-outs run by external staff: try-outs are also centered on each player's technical abilities.
+At the try-out, players are evaluated by external staff.
 These staff do not know the DS players and score them 'blind' as pinnie numbers only.

 The try-out process involves a series of small-sided games; the first of which is used to place players onto fields amongst players who the tryout staff feel are of a similar ability.
 The following four small-sided games involve the tryout staff member on each field ranking each player in their group, and then moving a few players in each group to other fields.